 Call to Ministry

-While in high school, I developed a desire in my heart to be a preacher, so I began pressing to develop in this direction.
+While in high school, I developed a desire in my heart to be a preacher, so I began pressing to grow in this direction.
 However, it was not until I was in a college campus ministry that I clearly understood God's call upon my life.

 In college, I participated in a student fellowship and was involved in ministry.
 I served in the role of preaching and teaching there.
 During this time, God caused my gifts to be exercised in some measure and slowly to be revealed.
-My own desire was also strengthened.
+My desire was also strengthened.
 Just before graduation, a leader of our church suddenly asked me if I was willing to serve in the ministry after graduation.
 At that time, I was very calm and very willing.
 But I still waited for a while, first praying and asking some older brethren in the church.
 Their counsel was consistent: all encouraged me to move forward with it.

 At this time, I was very assured that God had through His servants called me to minister.
-After passing the church’s approval, I launched into this path and have continued in it up until today.
+After passing the church’s approval, I launched into this path and had continued in it up until today.
 There have been times of weakness and setbacks, but the grace of God has continually compelled me to persevere.

 Testimony of Missionary’s Wife

 I was born into a Christian home and am a fourth generation Christian.
 My parents are godly Christians.
 When I was young, they continually aspired to preach the Christian faith to me.
 Therefore, from the time I understood things, I knew I was a sinner and needed Jesus’ redemption.
 Thus, my experience of receiving grace unto salvation is similar to Timothy's.
-From an early age I confessed myself a sinner, knew God is righteous and holy, that He will judge sinners, and I willingly received Christ as my personal Savior.
+From an early age, I confessed myself a sinner, knew God is righteous and holy, that He will judge sinners, and I willingly received Christ as my personal Savior.
 As I grew, I sought to live my life according to the teachings of my parents.

-Note: For security reasons a pen name is used for this missionary.
+Note: For security reasons, a pen name is used for this missionary.